Course overview

 For general questions on the MSc Medical Ultrasound qualification or to register your interest in the course, please use the contact form below.

-Course leader
+Course Details

 To earn your degree in MSc Medical Ultrasound, you’ll need a total of 180 Master’s level credits.
-Usually, you’ll aim to gain 60 credits a year - at the end of stage one, you’ll qualify for a PgCert (60 M credits), at stage two you’ll qualify for a PgDip (120 M credits), and finally an MSc at the end of stage three (180 M credits).
+Usually, you’ll aim to gain 60 credits a year – at the end of stage one, you’ll qualify for a PgCert (60 L7 credits), at stage two you’ll qualify for a PgDip (120 L7 credits), and finally an MSc at the end of stage three (180 L7 credits).
 Don’t be put off if you think this is too much or too little, as you’re encouraged to go at your own pace so you can do more or less than this in one year, depending on what suits you.

 Even if your circumstances change and you cannot commit to the full 3 years of study, you will get the chance to earn a qualification at multiple exit routes.
 If you successfully complete stage one, you'll qualify for a PgCert (60 Level 7 credits), at stage two you will qualify for a PgDip (120 Level 7 credits), and finally an MSc at the end of stage three (180 Level 7 credits).